SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 | | ZERO |
 | | \#\# |

-### Comments
+[hints]
+[hint]
-- The number 2049 has four digits so we will print four rows.
+The number 2049 has four digits so we will print four rows.
-- The first line corresponds to the digit 9
+The first line corresponds to the digit 9

 We add 33 to 9 and get 42.

-- This is the decimal ASCII code of the symbol it should be print on the first row
-- From the ASCII table we know that the corresponding symbol of 42 is '\*'
-- Because the first line corresponds to the digit 9 we print '\*' 9 times
+This is the decimal ASCII code of the symbol it should be print on the first row From the ASCII table we know that the corresponding symbol of 42 is '\*' Because the first line corresponds to the digit 9 we print '\*' 9 times [/hint]
+[hint]
-- For the second line the digit is 4.
+For the second line the digit is 4.
 4\+33=37.
-Using the ASCII table we find that the symbol to print is '%'
-- We print '%' 4 times
+Using the ASCII table we find that the symbol to print is '%' We print '%' 4 times
+[/hint]
+[hint]
-- The third line matches a digit 0
+The third line matches a digit 0

 On this line, we print ZERO once.
+[/hint]
+[hint]

-- The last digit of the number is 2.
+The last digit of the number is 2.
 2\+33=35
-- From the ASCII table we find the symbol to print - '\#' and we print it twice
+From the ASCII table we find the symbol to print - '\#' and we print it twice [/hint]

-### Hints
+[/hints]

+[hints]
+[hint]
-- Read the number as a String, save its length in a variable using the **length() method**.
+Read the number as a String, save its length in a variable using the **length() method**.

 Find more **information** about it on the Internet
-- To take the last digit of the number, divide it by 10 (**num % 10**) and save it in a variable
+To take the last digit of the number, divide it by 10 (**num % 10**) and save it in a variable

 Then **remove the last digit of the number**, dividing it by 10 (**num / 10**) so that the next digit to take is again the last one.
+[/hint]
+[/hints]

 [/task-description]
 [tests]